elec-e8408-mini-project-2025/project-documentation/design-report.md

 ./install.sh
 ```

+This convenience script provides the option to enable the web application to start on startup so it is usually recommended to be used.

 ::: {.callout-tip}
 The config.ini contains LilyGo T-Watch versions V2 and V3.
 To change the T-Watch version, change which version is uncommented.
 V3 is not officially supported, but both V2 and V3 T-Watches were used during development stage.